osrapps/osr-console/osrlib/README.md

 ### Run all the tests

-To run all unit and integration tests, run `pytest` with `poetry run`, passing only the test directory path as the only argument:
+To run all unit and integration tests, run `pytest` with `poetry run`, passing the test directory path as the only argument:

 ```sh
 # Run ALL unit and integration tests in <repo-root>/tests/*.py
 poetry run pytest ../tests
 ```

 You should see a bunch of test output ending in a summary of the test results.
-Here's an abridge example of test output:
+Here's an abridged example of test output:

 ```console
 $ poetry run pytest ../tests